-The Director of HR is responsible for the safe recruitment of staff managing the process for allegations against a member of staff and the completion and recording of training.
-Other staff with specific responsibility are detailed in the first section.
+The HR Lead is responsible for the safe recruitment of staff managing the process for allegations against a member of staff and the completion and recording of training.

+Other staff with specific responsibility are detailed in the policy.

 Policy and Legislative Connections